 Once you’ve finished at the park, I cannot recommend highly enough a stop at The Mortimer Arms pub for a family friendly dinner before your drive home (with sleeping kids in the back of the car).

 Marwell Zoo is a 140 acre zoo located just beyond Bishops Waltham along the B2177 (Winchester Road) 15 minutes away.
 The zoo has hundreds of animals including tigers, giraffe’s and hipo’s, beautiful grounds and a fun train to take the weight off of your legs for a bit.

-Marwell has become the first UK zoo to host a collection of giant LEGO brick animals.
-81 stunning sculptures have been installed.
+The zoo became the first in the UK to host a collection of giant LEGO brick animals, with 81 stunning sculptures installed.

 Just before Marwell you see a signpost for Marwell Adventure Barn, this is a fab indoor play area to take children up to 10 on a rainy day the café there is also great for both grown up and kids food.

 The Hawk Conservancy Trust is a full day out for all the family; Get the children outside and immersed in nature.

 You will witness some of the most spectacular flying displays in the UK, as well as having the opportunity to meet a bird of prey!